Enroll in The FACTS CME Course

 .

 *To qualify for bundled discounts, courses must be purchased at the same time, but may be completed in any order and at the user’s self-directed pace.
+You have up to one full year to complete the course.
 Discounted price will show at checkout.

 In Part A, An Introduction to Modern FABMs for Family Planning, participants will survey modern evidence-based FABMs, including the research underlying the development of the different methods, their effectiveness rates to prevent pregnancy, and the benefits and challenges of using each method.
 Participants may engage in live case-based discussions to learn how to read the charts of various FABMs.